pierredavidbelanger/githubappcaster/README.md

 https:// **generated-name-123456**.herokuapp.com/**your_project**/appcast.xml

-Where `generated-name-123456` is the name of your newly deployed app, and `your_project` is the name of any repository that belongs to the user identified earlier into the `GITHUB_API_LOGIN` variable.
+Where `generated-name-123456` is the name of your newly deployed app, and `your_project` is the name of any repository that belongs to you (the username entered earlier into the `GITHUB_API_LOGIN` variable).

-### Now point your `SUFeedURL` to the above URL
+### Now point the `SUFeedURL` of your Sparkle enabled OS X app to the above URL

 And enjoy automatic updates linked to your repository releases!